 3 Must-Dos for Implementing Your Safety Action Plan

-As we head toward this year’s application deadline for the Safe Streets and Roads for All (SS4A) grants program, many cities and regions are hoping to win an Implementation Grant to fund the design and construction of some of the projects identified in their Safety Action Plans.
-If you’re at that point, your Safety Action Plan should lay the foundation for measurable improvements in the safety of all road users, including people walking, biking, taking transit, and using mobility devices.
+As we head toward this year’s application deadline for the Safe Streets and Roads for All (SS4A) grants program on July 10, many cities and regions are hoping to win an Implementation Grant to fund the design and construction of some of the projects identified in their Safety Action Plans.
+If you’re at that point, your Safety Action Plan should identify improvements that address the greatest need and have the highest impact on improving safety for all road users, including people walking, biking, taking transit, and using mobility devices.
 But perhaps the step toward implementation feels like a leap…

 Where do you start?
 How do you effectively move from a Safety Action Plan into the implementation phase?